ZDEEX/pirate/README_offline_transaction_signing.md

    trace for analytics on the blockchain as a historic record.

 7. Summary
-   ZDEEX's Treasure Chest wallet gives you access to these features today:
+   ZDEEX's ZDEEX GUI wallet gives you access to these features today:
    * BIP39 master seed
    * Split addresses between two wallets.
 The offline contains the private keys and the online the viewing and spending keys.